 1. Formulating a Vision

-Creating a UX vision involves consulting stakeholders, researching the competition, and engaging with users.
+Creating a UX vision involves consulting stakeholders, researching the competition, and engaging with target users.
 This approach ensures the vision is distinct, relevant, and supported.

 Stakeholder Interviews:

 The industry standard for this activity is interviews or workshops to elicit requirements and perspectives on relevant issues.
+Mapping perspectives from key decision-makers is paramount.

 That way UX strategy not only helps you serve users better, but also differentiates you on the market.